 Ever since I was a scrappy toddler I wanted to be an artist and to think that might actually happen, that it’s not so silly to dream of such things…I’m just really happy.
 I’d love to someday be in a museum, or designing for books and records and whatnot.
 In a studio that’s a big red barn…in the country…with fruit trees and stray cats…Okay, I’m getting a little carried away, but yeah those are my dreams.
 Also to never have to work a shitty job again, wow that’d be so awesome.

 Wait, what’s this book you’re in?

 The book’s called Material World: The Modern Craft Bible.
 Some big names are in it!

 That’s so awesome.
 Congratulations!
 Which artists are some of your favorites?

-How does your embroidery and painting fit into your everyday life?
-Do you have to schedule time to do it?
+How do your embroidery and painting fit into your everyday life?
+Do you have to schedule a time to do it?